 The admin can see threat details, view quick summaries, and see how the malware affects different operating systems.

-But this is the most exciting feature: you can watch a threat emulation video showing exactly what would happen if this file were opened.
+But this is the most exciting feature: you can watch a threat emulation video showing exactly what actions the malware would take in your environment.

 Emulation videos give the admin a clear view of the malware's actions and affects.